 Nevada is one of the most prolific gold provinces on the planet, having produced over 225 million ounces of gold to date.
 Most of Nevada is under cover; however, the majority of the drilling that has been conducted is where there is outcrop (no sand cover).
 This represents a large opportunity to explore for world class deposits under cover in a gold rich geological terrain that is also a mining friendly jurisdiction.

-Detailed geophysical data supports northwest trending structural corridor “Bida Trend”, that controls intrusions and gold mineralization at Bald Mountain gold mine.
-Geophysics data allows for interpretation of what may lie under the pediment.
+Detailed geophysical data supports a northwest trending structural corridor “Bida Trend”, that controls intrusions and gold mineralization at Bald Mountain gold mine.
+Geophysics data allow for interpretation of what may lie under the pediment.
 High priority fault zones and interpreted intrusions have been identified and secured.
 Significant magnetic features within the proven Bida Trend sit under pediment cover, at intersection between Bida Trend and faults which represent near term drill targets, including NW faults that based on geophysical interpretation, appear to extend from Bald Mountain.
 These geophysical targets have received no attention due to cover yet there is strong potential for continuation of Bald Mountain plumbing system.

 Detailed Gravity data can be used to predict depth of cover in Nevadan ‘basin/range’ country.
 Distinct N-S and NW-SE edges have been interpreted as prospective extensional fault zones.
 This is important because fault zones cutting Carlin host geology can be conduits for precious and base metal mineralization.
 The acquired Geophysics data has defined features warranting geochemical drilling.
 Several gravity highs located in areas of pediment cover possibly correspond to granitoids.
 These are of interest because the Bald Mountain gold mineralization is recognized as being intrusive associated.
 The systems are usually zones, with gold mineralization occurring proximal and base metal distal to the intrusion, which also aligns with the elevated base metal that is observed in soil samples proximal.

 Cherie Leeden, B.Sc (Applied Geology, Honours), MAIG, a “Qualified Person” as defined by National Instrument 43-101, has read and approved all technical and scientific information contained on this page.
+Ms. Leeden is the Company’s Chief Executive Officer.